 Checking the requirements

 First, it is recommended to check if you qualify for the visa.
-Virtually all travelers (both business and tourist) qualify for the visa or e-visa, but there are a number of requirements tied to the use of the online Indian visa, such as a maximum length of stay of 180 days (tourist) or 180 days (business).
+Virtually all travellers (both business and tourist) qualify for the visa or e-visa, but there are a number of requirements tied to the use of the online Indian visa, such as a maximum length of stay of 180 days (tourist) or 180 days (business).
 Tourists that do not have a UK, USA, Canada or Japan passport can only stay for a maximum of 90 consecutive days with a tourist visa.
 Read more about this on the page about the requirements for the Indian visa and the validity period.

 Secondly, it is recommended to collect some of the data requested in the form.
-The immigration service of Indian needs quite a lot of information on each traveler.
-Aside from the usual data , such as contact information and personal data, the Indian immigration service also demands information about the parents of the traveler (name, date and place of birth).
+The immigration service of Indian needs quite a lot of information on each traveller.
+Aside from the usual data , such as contact information and personal data, the Indian immigration service also demands information about the parents of the traveller (name, date and place of birth).
 Further, the contact information of the employer are asked for (or educational institution).
-If the traveler does not study or work, the last employer needs to be filled in, even if this is years ago and the former employer does not even exist anymore.
-Travelers that have never worked and aren’t following an education, need to fill in the employer of their father.
+If the traveller does not study or work, the last employer needs to be filled in, even if this is years ago and the former employer does not even exist anymore.
+Travellers that have never worked and aren’t following an education, need to fill in the employer of their father.
 Although this is considered peculiar by many, the Indian government believes this to be essential information.